RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-gateways.md

-# 6. Using Automated Decisions
+# 9. Using Automated Decisions

-In this section you will learn:

-1. How to reuse the Decision making assets inside a Case Management definition.
+In this section you will learn how to use the Decision making assets inside a Case Management definition.

-2. How to configure and use a Business Rule Node inside a Case Definition.

-## The Credit Card dispute case
+## The use case

-When you start a credit card dispute case you can go through two different scenarios: automated chargeback or standard processing.
-In this module, we should work on automating the first scenario where the chargeback can be automatically processed based on the defined business rules.
-Let's understand a little bit more about the automated chargeback process:
+In this step, we should work on automating the scenario where the chargeback can be automatically processed based on the defined business rules.
+Let's understand a more about the automated chargeback process:

 ### Automated Chargeback